 Review the objectives for your coursework, and mark any that you have already mastered, then focus on the objectives you need to work on.
 You'll always have a visual reminder of which lessons you still need to master.Sign Up Now!

-When you are ready to take the test, you'll work through a range of multiple-choice questions, each tied to a specific objective.
+When you are ready to take the test, you'll work through a range of computer-scored questions, each tied to a specific objective.
 This can give you a sense for any objectives still needing work.
-You can review and re-test until you are ready to verify your mastery.Sign Up Now
+You can review and re-test until you are ready to verify your mastery.Sign Up Now!

 When you are ready to verify your mastery, you'll meet in a video conference with an expert who will ask more open-ended questions about the course materials.
-Each course will also have one or more course projects to challenge you to demonstrate your mastery in a more synthesizing way.
-Once you have satisfied the expert that you have mastered the objectives, they will verify your proficiency.Sign Up Now ❯
+Once you have satisfied the expert that you have mastered the objectives, they will verify your mastery, and that’s it--you pass the course.Sign Up Now! ❯

 Jane has a good job right out of high school, but really wants to get her degree.